-The most common form of mammary cancer in cats is an adenocarcinoma, which is a fast-growing tumour.
-This is seen most often in unspayed, older cats, (although it can affect spayed females and even male cats).
-It can occur in one gland but often several are affected.
-Typical symptoms of mammary cancer include swelling, ulceration and sometimes pain.
+Mammary cancer is the third most common cancer in cats and is usually due to an adenocarcinoma, which is a fast-growing tumour.
+This occurs most often in unspayed older female cats, although it can affect spayed females and even male cats.
+Mammary cancer can affect one or multiple glands.

-Treatment is unnecessary, galactostasis should resolve in time.
+In most cases, treatment is not necessary as galactostasis should resolve in time.

 Feline mammary hypertrophy

-A benign tumour of the mammary gland.
-Seen most often in intact females, although it can also occur in intact males receiving hormones.
+A benign tumour of the mammary gland which occurs most often in intact females, although it can also develop in intact males receiving hormone therapy.

-Treatment includes spaying the female, or removal of the affected gland(s).
+Where possible, ovariohysterectomy (spay) the female, or remove the affected gland(s).

 This condition comes in two forms, Fibroepithelial Hyperplasia and Lobular Hyperplasia.
 The condition is caused by high levels of progesterone.
 Fibroepithelial hyperplasia occurs most often in young intact females who can experience enlarged mammary glands between 1-2 weeks after their first heat cycle.
 It can also affect males undergoing hormone therapy and spayed females.
-Lobular hyperplasia is usually seen in older, intact cats (aged between 1-14 years).
-Accompanying symptoms include pain, warmth, and ulceration.
+Lobular hyperplasia usually occurs in older, intact cats, who are aged between 1-14 years.

-Treatment includes spaying the intact female if possible and withdrawal of progesterone treatment.
-Painkillers may be given if your cat is experiencing discomfort.
+Spay the intact female if possible and withdraw progesterone treatment.
+Painkillers can be given to relieve discomfort.
 If ulceration is present, the affected gland(s) may be surgically removed.